 Restoration Project Status Updated: June 24, 2021

 Detailed design work is underway.
 In consultation with the State Historic Preservation Office, Seashore staff, historical architects, and engineers, are continuing to review condition assessments, historical drawings, and restoration techniques to formulate a scope of work for the full restoration project.

 In preparation for contracting the full project, the Seashore is performing work that will assist with finalizing restoration plans.
 That work includes:

 testing exterior paint removal methods, e.g. the dry ice paint removal testing that occurred late last year (completed),

 monitoring interior humidity to enhance understanding of historic water intrusion and condensation (underway), and

 removing all the interior paint to help the park and potential contractors fully assess the condition of the interior masonry and metalwork prior to restoration.
-Interior paint removal is anticipated to begin in mid-March and continue through early summer 2021 (underway).
+Interior paint removal is anticipated to begin in mid-March and continue through at least August (underway).